Kei-Luna/LunaGC_4.6.0/README.md

 | [Audio_Korean_4.6.0.zip](https://autopatchhk.yuanshen.com/client_app/download/pc_zip/20240412191920_HThGUGlY3Gjy6AXP/Audio_Korean_4.6.0.zip) | 13.8 GB | 58c3fc8782f3d59b324dfd603fa93e6d |

-- set Java environment variables
+- Make sure to install java and set the environment variables.
-- build server
+- Build the server (refer to "Compile the actual server" in this guide.)
-- Place Rsa_Patch/version.dll in the game root directory
+- Get the version.dll file from the Rsa_Patch folder and put it into the game root directory.
 - Download the older version of [mihoyonet.dll](https://autopatchhk.yuanshen.com/client_app/download/pc_zip/20231030132335_iOEfPMcbrXpiA8Ca/ScatteredFiles/GenshinImpact_Data/Plugins/mihoyonet.dll) (4.2.0) and replace `GenshinImpact_Data/Plugins/mihoyonet.dll`
 - Download the [Resources](https://github.com/Kei-Luna/LunaGC_Resources_4.6.0) and place it in `/Resources`
-- Set useEncryption to false(Set to false by default)
+- Set useEncryption to false (it should be false by default, if not then change it)
-- Start the server and game
+- Start the server and the game, make sure to also create an account in the LunaGC console!
-- have fun
+- Have fun

 ### Compile the actual Server